|The Frankfurt-Tipp rating:|

-Bad enough that Nicole (Karin Viard) is constantly brought to the brink of a nervous breakdown by her family.
-Her unemployed husband Jean-Pierre (Philippe Rebbot) is not exactly a model of reliability, her adult daughter Arielle (Manon Kneusé) still behaves like a teenager and likes to shift the responsibility for her daughter Zoe (Stella Fenouillet) onto Nicole.
-And her mother (Hélène Vincent) also needs more and more care, which usually gets stuck with Nicole.
-And now her body is going crazy.
-Probably the menopause - at 49 actually quite normal.
-But then the doctor opens a completely unexpected news for her: Nicole is pregnant!
-But is there enough room for another family member in their already chaotic life?
-Nicole must not only digest this news, but also make a difficult decision - a decision that everyone suddenly tries to talk her into…
+It's bad enough that Nicole (Karin Viard) is constantly brought to the brink of a nervous breakdown by her family.
+Her unemployed husband Jean-Pierre (Philippe Rebbot) isn't exactly a paragon of reliability, her grown daughter Arielle (Manon Kneusé) still acts like she's a teenager and likes to pass the responsibility for her daughter Zoe (Stella Fenouillet) onto Nicole.
+And their mother (Hélène Vincent) also needs more and more care, which mostly falls on Nicole as well.
+And now her body is acting up, too.
+Probably menopause - actually quite normal at 49.
+But then the doctor tells her some completely unexpected news: Nicole is pregnant!
+But is there room for another family member in her already chaotic life?
+Nicole not only has to digest this news, but also make a difficult decision - a decision that everyone is suddenly trying to talk her into.

-So the whole thing is loud, shrill and extremely exhausting, then suddenly calm and thoughtful again, only to make use of very exaggerated humor again a short time later.
-The problem with this is that there are hardly any really likeable characters who could compensate for this flaw.
-Jean-Pierre is somehow adorable, but so absorbed and listless that it's hard to really like him.
-Daughter Arielle is simply immature and selfish and as a mother a complete failure.
-Even Nicole's mother is not as sympathetic as she could be.
-As in the story, everything in the film itself depends on Nicole, confidently played by Karin Viard.
-But even she doesn't manage to play against the obvious weaknesses of the production and the script.
+So at times the whole thing is loud, shrill and extremely exhausting, then suddenly quiet and thoughtful again, only to resort to very over-the-top humor a short time later.
+The problem with this is that there are hardly any truly likable characters to make up for this shortcoming.
+Jean-Pierre, while kind of likable, is so screwed up and listless that it's hard to really like him.
+Daughter Arielle is just immature and selfish and a complete failure as a mother.
+Even Nicole's mother is nowhere near as likable as she could possibly be.
+As with the story, the film itself hinges everything on Nicole, played with aplomb by Karin Viard.
+But even she fails to play against the obvious weaknesses of the production and script.